E-invoicing compliance and regulatory updates - Estonia

 There is no central platform in Estonia.

 Estonian e-invoicing is based on an operator model and there are multiple operators which may be used to transact in Estonia, including the Peppol network.
-Taxpayers can receive e-invoices free of charge using the Centre of Registers and Information Systems (RIK).
+Taxpayers can send B2G e-invoices free of charge using the Centre of Registers and Information Systems (RIK).

-B2G invoices must follow the EE-CIUS format and comply with the European e-invoicing standard EN 16931.
+B2G invoices must follow the European e-invoicing standard EN 16931-1 unless otherwise agreed.
 As e-invoicing is not mandatory for B2B, there are no specific format requirements.

 Invoices must be retained for seven years.
 Invoices can be archived outside of Estonia, as long as the fastest possible submission of invoices to the tax authority is ensured.